Billaferd/QuantumNexus/Lore.md

 5. **Ecological Devastation**: Many worlds suffered catastrophic environmental changes as the balance of energies that sustained them was disrupted.

 In this chaotic, ever-shifting landscape, players take on the roles of Nexus Guild Leaders, each striving to build their power, uncover ancient secrets, and perhaps - ultimately - forge a new galactic order.

+## The Splintering

+The Great Fracture shattered not only the physical galaxy but also the alliances and empires that once held sway.
+The Zenobian Empire, its grand vision of unity in ruins, fragmented into warring factions.
+The Fringe Worlds Alliance, weakened by internal strife and the loss of key worlds, dissolved into a loose confederation of survivalist states.

+Across the galaxy, countless smaller groups emerged, each vying for control of resources and territory.
+Pirate bands, religious cults, mercenary companies, and renegade scientists carved out their own domains amidst the chaos.
+Even the Nexus Guilds, once neutral brokers of knowledge and power, found themselves drawn into the conflicts, their members divided by allegiance and ambition.

+In this new era of fragmented reality, the lines between friend and foe blurred, and trust became a precious commodity.
+Ancient rivalries resurfaced, fueled by desperation and the struggle for survival.
+The stage was set for a new kind of conflict, one fought not for dominance or ideology, but for the very right to exist.